From Indexing to Coding: A New Paradigm for Data Availability Sampling: RLNC-DAS

 \subsubsection{Definitions}

 There exist several security primitives for DAS schemes \cite{hall2023foundations, DAMultiplicity} that make different assumptions about the underlying system of nodes participating in the network as well as the power of a potential malicious claimer node.
-Based on the assumptions of anonymity while sampling and the claimer not being able to adjust its strategy during the sampling process introduced in sec. \ref{sec:model}, we analyze the following properties:

 \textbf{Completeness}: Given an honest claimer answers the verifiers sampling request truthfully, the verifier will conclude that the data is available.
 This property captures the protocol’s correct behavior under the assumption that all actors act honestly.